-Witnesses that day remarked in great numbers on the incredible beauty of that final instant before the Sun is totally extinguished.
-At that moment, one last ray of the solar disk shines down a lunar valley along its limb and produces a brilliant pinprick of light set in the luminous ring of the just-emerging corona.
-A headline in The New York Times three days after the eclipse read: THAT 'DIAMOND RING' IN THE SUN'S ECLIPSE: A Remarkable Photograph Taken at Saugerties Seems to Prove it No Illusion
+Witnesses that day remarked in great numbers on the incredible beauty of that final instant before the Sun was totally extinguished.
+At that moment, one last ray of the solar disk would have shone down a lunar valley along its limb and produced a brilliant pinprick of light set in the luminous ring of the just-emerging corona.
+A headline in the New York Times three days after the eclipse read: "THAT 'DIAMOND RING' IN THE SUN'S ECLIPSE: A Remarkable Photograph Taken at Saugerties Seems to Prove it No Illusion."